 What's different (and better)?

-- you are spared the time and cost of putting your own print contract in place, we take care of that and manage the contract for you;
+- you spend less time and cost of putting your own print contract in place, we take care of that and manage the contract for you;

 - you specify your own supply arrangements under a simple Statement of Work;

 - additional consultancy services will be available for advice on the lowest cost print solutions (and most consultations are free!); and

 - opportunities to identify efficiencies and optimise your printing solution, so you save even more.